r8w9a5k/dribbbleBOT/README.md

-# DribbbleBOT.js
 # dribbbleBOT.js is a console script that automatically likes dribbble shots.

 1. Log in to dribbble
-2. Get random shot
+2. Get a random shot
 3. Copy script from dribbbleBOT.js (I mean the text, not whole file)
 4. Paste in browser's console (in Chrome hotkey is F12)
 5. Press enter